In 2010, a group of founders with experience in business, practical medicine, and biotechnology launched a new project: Moderna, Inc.

 Next steps if you don’t have an idea yet

-Working within the problem area will help you gain relevant knowledge and connections, and give you a chance to stumble across gaps you might help fill — especially if you explore ideas on the side at the same time.
+Working within the problem area will help you gain relevant knowledge and connections while giving you a chance to stumble across gaps you might help fill.
+This is more likely if you’re excited to explore ideas on the side at the same time.

-Might founding a for-profit company be good training?
-You’ll probably learn a lot, though this often involves being locked in for 5–10 years, so it isn’t generally the most efficient route to founding a project with direct impact (though it could give you money and other good career capital).
+Might founding a for-profit company just aimed at growth rather than impact be good training for later starting another high-impact organisation?
+You’ll probably learn a lot, but this often involves being locked in for 5–10 years.
+So it isn’t generally the most efficient route to founding a project with direct impact (though it could give you money and other good career capital).